hrishikeshp7/gemini-pro-bot/README.md

 <div align="center">
-(Originally buily by @rabilrbl for gemini 1.0 , this repo is only for 1.5 version )
+(Originally buily by @rabilrbl for gemini 1.0 , this repo is only for 1.5 version ) Also currently google does not support api version of 1.5 so this is just pre-build .
+  Google says api version will be launched soon .
+W'll Have to wait till then .
   # GEMINI-1.5-PRO-BOT

   **A Python Telegram bot powered by Google's `gemini-pro` LLM API**